Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 1. Horseshoe Falls

-A combination of four, Great Lakes combine to create the majestic, icy waters of Horseshoe Falls, the Canadian side of the Niagara falls.
-This epic view will cost you nothing but instead provides you with incredible photos and fun winter memories.
+Two Great Lakes combine to create the majestic, icy waters of Horseshoe Falls, the Canadian side of Niagara Falls.
+This epic view will cost you nothing but instead, provide you with incredible photos and fun winter memories.

 Address: 6650 Niagara Parkway.
 (River Rd) Niagara Falls